Smona/faust-loader/README.md

 ## Installation

-1. Install the Faust compiler:
+1. Install the Faust compiler (has to be v2 or greater):

 - on Arch: `sudo pacman -S faust`
 - Ubuntu: `sudo apt-get update && sudo apt-get install faust`